Who Are TransUnion? Everything You Need to Know About TransUnion

 • Public records

-Your credit report helps to identify you as well as provide information about your credit history.
+Your credit report helps identify you as well as provide insights into your financial history.
 It shows how well you’ve maintained your loan and credit accounts, both past and present.
-TransUnion uses this information to give you a credit score.
-This gives an overview of how creditworthy you are.
+TransUnion uses your credit report to give you a credit score.

-Your credit report contains information on you, which lenders use to help with their lending decisions.
-It includes a variety of information including your personal information, your payment history, and whether you’re on the electoral roll.
-It also includes information that’s recorded on the public register.
+Your credit report contains key information about you that lenders use to help make lending decisions.
+This includes your personal details, payment history, and whether you’re listed on the electoral roll.
+It also shows any information recorded on public registers, such as County Court Judgments (CCJs) or bankruptcies

 TransUnion uses the information in your credit report to give you a credit score.
-Credit scores are a numerical representation of how credit worthy you are.
+Credit scores are a number that shows your creditworthiness.
 They give you a guide on how lenders will view you when you apply for loans and lines of credit.

 The higher your credit score, the more likely you are to be approved for credit.

-TransUnion has services that help companies prevent fraud.
-They do this with detection systems, validation tools, and consultancy services.
-By keeping check on your own credit file, you can spot any fraudulent activity before it gets out of hand.
+TransUnion offers tools and services that help detect and prevent fraud.
+These include detection systems, validation tools, and consultancy support.
+By regularly checking your own credit file, you may be able to spot signs of fraud early

 • Your name